TheMarex/ba-thesis/text/6_pushrecovery.md

 In single support phase, that means we need to place the swing foot at the capture point.
 In dual support phase we try to move the support foot that is closest to the capture point.
 Recall that the base of the pendulum coincides with the ZMP in our model view.
-Thus if the resulting support polygone includes the capture point, the position will be stable.
+Thus if the resulting support polygon includes the capture point, the position will be stable.
 Since the motor velocities are limited, we need a minimal amount of time $t_{min}$ to place the foot in the desired location.
 Thus instead of using the Immediate Capture Point, we use the future Immediate Capture Point $p_{ic}(t_{min})$